-Let our expert service technicians take care of all of your car repair and maintenance needs.
-We service all vehicle brands, not just Chrysler, Dodge, Jeep and Ram.
+Let our expert service technicians take care of all your car repair and maintenance needs.
+We service all vehicle brands, not just Chrysler, Dodge, Jeep, and Ram.
 We have some of the most advanced auto repair equipment and machinery that allows our certified mechanics to do the best job possible.
 Take your car or truck to us and have it fixed correctly the first time and in a timely manner.
-Don’t trust your vehicle to just anyone, our mechanics have the experience and knowledge to have your car or truck back on the road quickly and safely.
+Do not trust your vehicle to just anyone.
+Our mechanics have the experience and knowledge to have your car or truck back on the road quickly and safely.

 Routine Vehicle Maintenance Services

 - Oil Changes - Having your oil changed on a regular basis is vital in keeping your engine running at its best.
-Oil lubricates all of the moving parts within the engine which keeps them cooler by lowering the friction between the parts.
-Oil that hasn’t been changed will become thin, which causes more friction between the moving parts and can damage them by the amount of heat generated.
+Oil lubricates all of the moving parts within the engine, which keeps them cooler by lowering the friction between the parts.
+Oil that has not been changed will become thin, which causes more friction between the moving parts and can damage them by the amount of heat generated.

 - The air pressure in each of your tires is checked and adjusted to ensure the best performance and a safe driving experience.

-- Bloated Battery - If you look at your battery and notice the sides are puffing outward, it’s time to replace the battery.
-Over time heat damages a battery causing it to swell and decreasing the efficiency and life span.
+- Bloated Battery - If you look at your battery and notice the sides are puffing outward, it is time to replace the battery.
+Over time, heat damages a battery, causing it to swell and decreasing the efficiency and life span.

 - Battery is Leaking - You can tell when your battery is leaking fluid as the connection will have green corrosion built up around where the cables connect to the battery.

 - Fluid Drain & Flush - Your vehicle has several different kinds of fluids that allow it to function properly.
-Over time these fluids will need to be drained and refilled.
-If you have never changed these fluids, or if it has been a while then we recommend bring your vehicle in for service.
+Over time, these fluids will need to be drained and refilled.
+If you have never changed these fluids, or if it has been a while, then we recommend you bring your vehicle in for service.
 Here are the fluids we can replace for you:

-- Radiator Coolant - Over time the fluid in the your engines cooling system will break down, cause corrosion and be less effective and pulling the heat out of the engine.
+- Radiator Coolant - Over time, the fluid in the your engine's cooling system will break down, cause corrosion, and be less effective at pulling the heat out of the engine.
 We drain and flush the system, completely removing the build-up within the radiator and cooling system and any corrosion pieces floating around.
-New radiator fluid will prevent further corrosion from occurring as well as maximizing the efficiency of heat transfer.
+New radiator fluid will prevent further corrosion from occurring, as well as maximize the efficiency of heat transfer.